-Obsolete textbooks and items weeded from the library collection will be available for free on the quad at Willett Elementary School, 1207 Sycamore Lane, on Wednesday after school from 1:30 to 3:30 p.m. and again from 6:30 to 8 p.m. at Willett’s Back-to-School Night.
+Old science and math textbooks will be available for free on the Willett Elementary School quad, 1207 Sycamore Lane, from 2:30 to 4 p.m.
+Friday.
 For more information, call Chris Weber-Johnson at (530) 757-5460.

 Details Who: Ricky Skaggs and Kentucky Thunder When: 8 p.m.
 Friday, Sept.
 30 Where: Jackson Hall at the Mondavi Center Tickets: $35-$58 general, $17.50-$29 students; www.mondaviarts.org or (530) 754-2787 Musician Ricky Skaggs — who visits the Mondavi Center on Friday, Sept.
 30, with his band Kentucky Thunder — is steeped in the traditions of bluegrass […]

 I spend a lot of time interrogating (as we used to say in the literary theory circles I frequented in a previous incarnation) my slacker life.
 For a couple of years, Rebecca and I played around with the idea of writing a book on Slackerhood as a Spiritual and Political Practice, but, well, real slackers […]

 Vacaville native Rick Harris and his band Silverado will play their outlaw-style country music from 6 to 8 p.m.
 Friday at RootStock, 22 Main St. in downtown Winters.
 Harris has been a charming, graceful and well-loved country music gentleman in Northern California for nearly a decade, accompanying his full-throated vocals with his acoustic rhythm guitar.
 His longtime […]

 An eco-art exhibit curated by Davis teen Elizabeth Kubey, has been added to the Tsao Gallery at the Davis Art Center.